An Unrivaled Canine Expert

-Michael began his canine career in 1982 when as a New York City Police Officer, he was selected from hundreds of candidates to become one of the first members of the Department’s elite Canine Unit.
+Michael began his canine career in 1982 when he was selected from hundreds of candidates to become one of the first members of the New York City Police Department’s elite Canine Unit.
 In 1984, he became the Department’s Canine Training Officer.

 In 1986, Michael joined the Nassau County Police Department.
-In 1992, he was promoted to Police Sergeant and appointed to the position of Commanding Officer of the Department’s Canine Unit.
-He was directly responsible for the training, selection and deployment of the unit’s K-9 teams.
-In that capacity, he planned and supervised security details for foreign dignitaries, high-ranking political figures including, but not limited to, the President of the United States.
+He was promoted to Police Sergeant in 1992 and became the Commanding Officer of the Department’s Canine Unit.
+In this position, Michael was directly responsible for the training, selection, and deployment of the unit’s canine teams.
+In that capacity, he planned and supervised security details for foreign dignitaries and high-ranking political figures including the President of the United States.
 He was later promoted to Lieutenant.

-As a state certified trainer and examiner of police canines, he evaluated numerous canine teams for law enforcement agencies throughout New York State.
+As a state certified trainer and examiner of police canines, Michael evaluated canine teams for law enforcement agencies throughout New York State.
 As a member of the Nassau County Police Department, Michael was chosen to attend the prestigious FBI National Academy in 1998, where he spent nearly three months studying executive law enforcement management.

-Post “911,” in October 2001, as a member of the U.S. Naval Reserves, Michael was deployed to Naples, Italy, where he spent 9 months training and supervising the military working dog (MWD) program.
+In October 2001, as a member of the U.S. Naval Reserves, Michael was deployed to Naples, Italy, where he spent nine months training and supervising the military working dog (MWD) program.